Here at the Foundation, we recognise the importance of learning from experience.

 Learnings from previous Disability grants have been incorporated under Community Wellbeing.
 Similarly, all relevant learnings from previous Education grants are now incorporated under Early Childhood Development.

 The Ian Potter Foundation continues to review its own grantmaking practices and processes.
 When reviewing our grants, our Research & Evaluation Manager compiles examples of what works, what doesn't, and areas where further improvements can be made.

 Our learnings can be downloaded below.
 They are organised by timeframe (‘before’, ‘during’ and ‘after’ the grant) and grouped by themes.
-This document will be updated annually.

 There are also several articles by Dr Squirrel Main, the Foundation's Research & Evaluation Manager, which summarise the Foundation's learnings to date.